kirillsemyonkin/ctf-grsu-new-year-2024/beginner/i-can-do-it-in-chinese-184/README.md

 ---

-It is solved via Magic / Intensive Mode in [CyberChef](https://gchq.github.io/CyberChef/).
+It is solvable via Magic / Intensive Mode in [CyberChef](https://gchq.github.io/CyberChef/).

 Flag: